 The real consequences of drunk driving

-Jail, lost licenses, higher insurance rates: Drinking and driving isn't worth it.
+Injuries, loss of life, jail, lost licenses, higher insurance rates: Drinking and driving isn't worth it.

 What is drunk driving?

-What are the consequences of drunk driving?
+What are the legal consequences of drunk driving?

 - Some states require mandatory jail time — even for a first offense — as well as fees and fines.